Dark skin: Geographic distribution

 Natives of Buka and Bougainville at the northern Solomon Islands in Melanesia and the Chopi people of Mozambique in the southeast coast of Africa have darker skin than other surrounding populations.
-(The native people of Bougainville, Papua New Guinea, have some of the darkest skin pigmentation in the world.)
+The native people of Bougainville, Papua New Guinea, have some of the darkest skin pigmentation in the world.
 Although these people are widely separated they share similar physical environments.
 In both regions, they experience very high UVR exposure from cloudless skies near the equator which is reflected from water or sand.
 Water reflects, depending on colour, about 10 to 30% of UVR that falls on it.

 People in these populations spend long hours fishing on the sea.
 Because it is impractical to wear extensive clothing in a watery environment, culture and technology does little to buffer UVR exposure.
 The skin takes a very large amount of ultraviolet radiation.
 These populations are probably near or at the maximum darkness that human skin can achieve.

 More recent research has found that human populations over the past 50,000 years have changed from dark-skinned to light-skinned and vice versa.
-Only 100–200 generations ago, the ancestors of most people living today likely also resided in a different place and had a different skin color.
-According to Nina Jablonski, darkly-pigmented modern populations in South India and Sri Lanka are an example of this, having re-darkened after their ancestors migrated down from areas much farther north.
+Only 100–200 generations ago, the ancestors of most people living today likely also resided in a different place and had a different skin colour.
+According to Nina Jablonski, darkly pigmented modern populations in South India and Sri Lanka are an example of this, having re-darkened after their ancestors migrated down from areas much farther north.
 Scientists originally believed that such shifts in pigmentation occurred relatively slowly.
-However, researchers have since observed that changes in skin coloration can happen in as little as 100 generations (~2,500 years), with no intermarriage required.
+However, researchers have since observed that changes in skin colouration can happen in as little as 100 generations (~2,500 years), with no intermarriage required.
 The speed of change is also affected by clothing, which tends to slow it down.

 Australia

-The Aborigines of Australia, as with all other populations outside of Africa, are descendants of the Out-of-Africa wave.
-Genetic evidence has pointed out that the indigenous peoples of Australia are genetically dissimilar to the dark-skinned populations of Africa and that they are more closely related to other non-African populations.
+Indigenous Australians, as with all other populations outside of Africa, are descendants of the Out-of-Africa wave.
+Genetic evidence has pointed out that the Indigenous peoples of Australia are genetically dissimilar to the dark-skinned populations of Africa and that they are more closely related to other non-African populations.

-The term black initially has been applied as a reference to the skin pigmentation of the aborigines of Australia; today it has been embraced by aboriginal activists as a term for shared culture and identity, regardless of skin colour.
+The term black initially has been applied as a reference to the skin pigmentation of Indigenous Australians; today it has been embraced by Aboriginal activists as a term for shared culture and identity, regardless of skin colour.

 Melanesia

 Melanesia, a subregion of Oceania, whose name means "black islands", have several islands that are inhabited by people with dark skin pigmentation.
 The islands of Melanesia are located immediately north and northeast of Australia as well as east coast of Papua New Guinea.
 The western end of Melanesia from New Guinea through the Solomon Islands were first colonized by humans about 40,000 to 29,000 years ago.

-In the world, blond hair is exceptionally rare outside Europe and West Asia, especially among dark-skinned populations.
-However, Melanesians are one of the dark-skinned human populations known to have naturally-occurring blond hair.
+In the world, blond hair is exceptionally rare outside Europe, North Africa and West Asia, especially among dark-skinned populations.
+However, Melanesians are one of the dark-skinned human populations known to have naturally occurring blond hair.